 Treatment of gastrointestinal manifestations

-Diet therapy includes sufficient calories and protein to promote normal growth—30 to 50% more than the usual recommended dietary allowances may be required (see table Recommended Dietary Reference Intakes for Some Macronutrients).
+Diet therapy includes sufficient calories and protein to promote normal growth—30 to 50% higher than the usual recommended dietary allowances may be required to offset the increased energy expenditures associated with tachypnea, malabsorption, and a chronic inflammatory state associated with heightened immune responsiveness (see table Recommended Dietary Reference Intakes for Some Macronutrients).
 Diet therapy also includes a normal-to-high total fat intake to increase the caloric density of the diet, a water-miscible multivitamin supplement in double the recommended daily allowance, supplementation with vitamin D3 (cholecalciferol) in patients with vitamin D deficiency or insufficiency, and salt supplementation during infancy and periods of thermal stress and increased sweating.
 Infants receiving broad-spectrum antibiotics and patients with liver disease and hemoptysis should be given additional supplemental vitamin K. Formulas containing protein hydrolysates and medium-chain triglycerides may be used instead of modified whole-milk formulas for infants with severe malabsorption.
-Glucose polymers and medium-chain triglyceride supplements can be used to increase caloric intake.
+Glucose polymers and medium-chain triglyceride supplements can also be used to increase caloric intake.

 In patients who fail to maintain adequate nutritional status, enteral supplementation via gastrostomy or jejunostomy may improve growth and stabilize pulmonary function (see Overview of Nutritional Support).
 The use of appetite stimulants to enhance growth may be helpful in some patients.